rahulc0dy/micro-auth/docs/CONTRIBUTING.md

     ```bash
     git add .
-    git commit -m "Add feature: description of your feature"
+    git commit -m "feat(feature-name): description of your feature"
     ```
 7. Push your branch to your fork.

     ```bash
     git push origin feature/your-feature-name
     ```
-8. Open a pull request against the main branch of the Micro-Auth repository.
+8. Open a pull request against the master branch of the Micro-Auth repository.

 When submitting a pull request:

 - Provide a detailed description of what your changes do.
 - Reference any related issues with #issue-number (e.g., Closes #123).
-- Make sure the pull request is up-to-date with the main branch to avoid merge conflicts.
+- Make sure the pull request is up-to-date with the master branch to avoid merge conflicts.

 ### Code of Conduct
 Please be respectful and considerate to everyone participating in the Micro-Auth project.
-We expect all contributors to follow the [Code of Conduct](https://github.com/rahulc0dy/micro-auth/blob/main/.github/CODE_OF_CONDUCT.md).
+We expect all contributors to follow the [Code of Conduct](https://github.com/rahulc0dy/micro-auth/blob/master/.github/CODE_OF_CONDUCT.md).

 ### Development Setup
 To get started with development on Micro-Auth, follow these instructions: